bhavsec/reconspider/README.md

 1. Downloading or cloning ReconSpider github repository.
 2. Downloading and installing all dependencies.
-3. Generating and adding API Keys in config file
+3. Adding API Keys in install.py

 Let's Begin !!